 (3) In subsection (2)(a)(i) —

-“expected pay-roll tax liability” has the meaning given to that term in section 29(1b).
+expected pay-roll tax liability has the meaning given to that term in section 29(1b).

 [Section 28A inserted by No. 82 of 2004 s.
 14.]

 29. Exemptions from lodging monthly returns

 (1) A non-group employer may, or a DGE on behalf of all the members of a group may, apply to the Commissioner for exemption from the requirement to lodge monthly returns for an assessment year.